ondrejhonus/vege-dreams/content/posts/pastry/cherry-walnut-bread/index.md

 categories: ["Pastry"]
 ---

-This is a concept for something that's not too sweet and something I can spread some peanut butter over as a snack for when I'm too depressed and procrastinate too much.
+This is a soft bread that's not too sweet and something I can spread some peanut butter over as a snack for when I'm too depressed and procrastinate too much.
 It's more savoury than sweet to be honest and it's like a cloud on the inside and crunchy on the outside.

 <div class="recipe" id="recipe">